Find news, events, articles, videos, and more that answer your questions and keep you up-to-date.

 Stay informed on compliance updates

-S corporation is a term that comes up whenever a business owner seeks advice regarding how to structure the business.
+S corporation is a term that comes up whenever a small business owner seeks advice regarding how to structure the business.
 Many people have strong views on which is better—an S corporation or an LLC.
 The fact is that there is not a single perfect choice.
-The best choice depends on the type of business, the plans for the business and the short- and long-term goals of the owners.
-This article will help you understand the advantages and disadvantages of an S corporation, which is an important first step in determining if the S corp is the right option for your company.
+The best choice depends on many factors, including the type of business, the plans for the business and the short- and long-term goals of the owners.
+This article will help you understand the advantages and disadvantages of an S corporation, which is an important first step in determining if the S corporation is the right option for your company.

 Four Advantages an S Corporation Can OfferWhile conventional wisdom views the following as advantages that an S corp offers its owners, it is important to realize that what is generally an advantage could be a disadvantage in some cases.
 For example, pass-through taxation generally is positive, but if you want to accumulate money for expansion—perhaps to build a new facility—a regular corporation could be the better choice because income can be retained within the corporation.

 Salary and Dividend Payments.
 An S corporation owner can opt to receive both a salary and dividend payments from the corporation.
 This can result in an overall lower tax bill.
 Why?
 Because dividends are not subject to self-employment tax.
 Further, the corporation can deduct the cost of the wages paid when computing the amount of income that is passed through to the shareholders.
 However, the division between salary and dividends must be “reasonable” as determined by the IRS.
-(The IRS watches these types of transactions very closely and will step in and re-characterize the income if it feels the payments were unreasonable.
+(The IRS watches these types of transactions very closely and will step in and re-characterize the income if it feels the payments were unreasonable).

 Three Disadvantages of an S CorporationAs noted earlier, some advantages can function as disadvantages for certain businesses and business plans.
 Here are some of the “dark side” of the advantages, as well as some that are inherent in operating as a corporation, rather than the more flexible LLC.

 Rigid Profit and Loss Allocation.
 Because it is a corporation, an S corporation is required to allocate profits and losses among the owners based strictly on the percentage of ownership or number of shares held.
-In contrast, an LLC is able to allocation its profits and losses in whatever proportions the owners desire.
+In contrast, an LLC is able to allocate its profits and losses in whatever proportions the owners desire.
 Thus, the founding owner who transfers 50 percent of the ownership to a new member could receive a disproportionate share of the income from the LLC.
-In an S corporation, the founders allocation is reduced from 100 percent to 50 percent.
+In an S corporation, the founders' allocation is reduced from 100 percent to 50 percent.

-S corporations can be the best choice if you are looking for a company structure that provides pass-through taxation and permits both salary and dividend payments.
+ConclusionS corporations can be the best choice if you are looking for a company structure that provides the advantages of a corporation along with pass-through taxation.
 However, there are requirements that must be met in order to make the election and must continue to be met for the election to remain valid.
-The advantages of allocating income between salary and dividends must be balanced against the lack of flexibility and the more extensive formalities imposed on a corporation versus an LLC.
+The advantages of being a corporation must be balanced against the lack of flexibility and the more extensive formalities imposed on a corporation versus an LLC.

 More in S Corporation